-You will be registered in either the Monday (D1) or the Thursday (D2) lab.
+You will be registered in either the Monday (D1) or the Tuesday (D2) lab.
 You must stick to your assigned lab unless you have a particular reason for changing labs in a given week, which must be approved by your TA.
-Note that there are gaps in the lab schedule for both the Monday and the Thursday lab to deal with holidays and other special events.
-It is important to consult this schedule; do not assume, when there is no Monday lab, that the Thursday class is also cancelled!
+Note that there are gaps in the lab schedule for both the Monday and the Tuesday lab to deal with holidays and other special events.
 Note that different classes deal with the holidays in different ways.
 Do not assume that your other classes will have the same lab schedule.